jboss-fuse/sap-quickstarts/spring-boot/sap-idoc-destination-spring-boot/README.md

 To build and run the quick start:

 1. Change your working directory to the `sap-idoc-destination-spring-boot` directory.
-2. Run `mvn clean install` to build the quick start.
+2. Run `mvn clean install` to build the quick start or `mvn clean install -Pjar` to build a runnable jar.
-3. Run `mvn spring-boot:run` to start the Camel runtime.
+3. Run `mvn spring-boot:run` or `java -jar -Dloader.path=lib/ target/<jar_file>.jar` to start the Camel runtime.
 4. In the console observe the contents of the IDoc processed by the route.
 5. Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
 6. Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.